You are here

 CASP, though not a crisis centre, offers educational material and resources in regard to suicide prevention.
 Their goal is to reduce the suicide rate in Canada and to minimize the consequences of suicidal behaviour.

 We hope that you found this listing helpful.
 If you find yourself calling these resources often and want additional support it might be helpful to explore counselling.
 Here is a great article to help you access and prepare for counselling.
-Check out our Help page for more helpful information!
+Check out our Help section for more helpful information!

 Find blogs with relevant and up-to-date info about mental health, society and other youth topics; written by a variety of youth and professional contributors.